puppetlabs/bolt/docs/_lab/06-downloading-and-running-existing-tasks/index.md

 # More tips, tricks and ideas on the Tasks Playground

 See the [installing modules](https://puppet.com/docs/bolt/latest/bolt_installing_modules.html) documentation to learn how to install external modules.
-These exercises introduce you to Puppet tasks.
-You'll find lots more tips, tricks, examples and hacks on the [Puppet Tasks Playground](https://github.com/puppetlabs/tasks-playground).
+These exercises introduce you to Bolt tasks.
+You'll find lots more tips, tricks, examples and hacks on the [Bolt Tasks Playground](https://github.com/puppetlabs/tasks-playground).

 # Next steps